aoliver44/nutrition_tools/README.md

 **NOTES:** This program came about from large collaborations where many different datasets were being emailed around and subsequently combined for later analysis.
 It will still check a single file.

 Also, if this script identifies problems and creates a summary_problems.csv file, the next script will check and make sure you fixed these problems, otherwise it will drop the dataset from the analysis.
-The program will error out if that happened to be the only dataset you provided.

 It is good practice generally, and vital for these scripts to work properly, for you to supply full paths to directories (inside the docker container).
 The examples here show this, i.e. ```/home/simulated_data``` and **NOT** just ```simulated_data``` or ```~/simulated_data```